aldesantis/api-on-rails/book/chapter-1/2-embrace-http.md

 modification to the state of the system.
 For instance, an API might have an endpoint to retrieve the blog post.
 This would be a safe method.
-Even if the system incremented a the visit counter for the blog post on every request, this would still be considered a safe call, because the user did not request that the counter be updated and the call does not alter the data in a dangerous way.
+Even if the system incremented a the visit counter for the blog post on every request, this would still be considered a safe call, because the user did not request that the counter be updated and the call does not alter the data significantly.

 An **idempotent method**, on the other hand, guarantees that only the first of a set of identical requests will modify the state of the system.
 You should note that the RFC does not mention the